revolist/svelte-datagrid/.github/ISSUE_TEMPLATE/issue-template.md

 A clear and concise description of what the issue is.

 **To Reproduce**
 Create a minimal reproduction to illustrate the issue.
-Here's a [template](https://codesandbox.io/s/revogrid-svelte-latest-7g7vo8) to start you off.
+Here's a [a sandbox](https://codesandbox.io) to start you off.